l8518/App/docs/Meetings.md

 This contains the meeting notes for each week.

+# Week 4
+- Face main part
+- Heat map showing only the line of century.
+ - Click on century folds out to more specific view (original heatmap)

 # Week 3
 - Prepare boilerplate code
 - Pitched the idea of a time line correlation visualization against objects/concepts to Gjorgji